GKE Deployment Guide¶

 Non-N2D machine type | Recreate node pool with --machine-type n2d-standard-2 --enable-confidential-nodes |

-ebpf_kprobes: FAIL |
+ebpf_kprobes: FAIL (all probes drop) |

 getenv_interposer: FAIL |